 - 1 cup Pyrex Glass Cup (I use this pyrex cup)

 - Chill cans of coconut milk in refrigerator overnight so the solid cream separates from the liquid.On pie-making day, sit the jar of coconut oil in a pot of boiling water to loosen it to measure it out if it is hard as a rock.Grease lightly the inside of the mini pie or tart tins.

-- Press into the pan or cupcake well, and freeze the crust for one or two hours - you want to freeze so that you can then pop the tart crust intact out of the molds and fill them.
+- Press into the pan or cupcake well, and freeze the crust for one or two hours - you want to freeze so that you can then pop the crust intact out of the molds and fill them.
 (After that they can be refrigerated).

-- Once tarts are hard enough in the freezer to be popped out and not broken, pop them out, and put them on a rack in the refrigerator while you go make the filling.
+- Once crusts are hard enough in the freezer to be popped out and not broken, pop them out, and put them on a rack in the refrigerator while you go make the filling.